HOW WILL THIS COURSE HELP ME?

 - Astronomy & Telescopes

 - Practical work is assessed throughout the course and at the end you will get a ‘Practical Endorsement’ alongside your A Level.

 Standard advanced course requirements plus

-A level students choosing NOT to study Maths will need to enrol for the Maths support course.
+A level students choosing NOT to study Maths will need to enrol for the essential Maths support course to cover the knowledge and skills needed beyond GCSE.
 You should be aware, though, that not studying Maths beyond GCSE will prevent you from applying to most Physics and Engineering degrees.

 “I chose Physics as I wanted to understand how things work.
 I enjoy applying what I have learnt to everyday life outside of college”